 The QTSS initiative is being delivered to ensure that all primary students benefit from high quality teaching and learning practices that best meet the full range of student needs.

-As part of the Local Schools, Local Decisions reform, principals, in consultation with their executive, decide the best use of the resource allocation.
+Principals, in consultation with their executive, decide the best use of the resource allocation.
 The allocation can be used to: